 H.C.
 Andersen is a perfect example of a member from the cultural elite frequently visiting families living in the building being so rich on picturesque elements drawn by architect Ferdinand Vilhelm Jensen that it was listed as late as in 1995.

 Brønnums Hus truly is shrouded in a unique atmosphere with an interior decoration creating experiences around every single corner.
 Mikkel Küster explains: “Each carpet is a work of art.
-Had it not been for the design freedom, we would have missed an extraordinary dimension in the rooms.”
+Had it not been for the design freedom, we would've missed an extraordinary dimension in the rooms.”

 The dark walls in the oval shaped reception welcome the guests and add a luxurious foretaste on what to expect when exploring the rest of this beautiful house.
 The stilettos almost disappear in the thick, dark carpet tailored to the room.

-Karen Lund, designer at ege carpets, explains: “The carpet features an abstract flower from a restored gold wallpaper in the Golden Salon dating back to 1830 that is interpreted into the most beautiful floral silhouette.”
+Karen Lund, designer at Ege Carpets, explains: “The carpet features an abstract flower from a restored gold wallpaper in the Golden Salon dating back to 1830 that's interpreted into the most beautiful floral silhouette.”